 .build() if we expect our assets are not to change.

 ...or not, really.
 The most we should take from this post is:

 - There's a better way to structure our apps.

 - There are many potential decisions we can make about the structure of our app.

 - There's way more stuff we need to Google or look up on StackOverflow.

-Truthfully, there are plenty of resources within Flask's own documentation or around the internet that cover the topic of Flask app organization and its granular topics more than this single post could ever hope to.
+Truthfully, there are plenty of resources within Flask's documentation or around the internet that covers the topic of Flask app organization and its granular topics more than this single post could ever hope to.
 Nonetheless, here's to hoping you're feeling a sense of direction in these crazy, adult lives of ours.